 Here are some suggestions to help you out:

-• Are there any weaknesses of your organization?
+- Are there any weaknesses in our organization?
 What are they?

-Pro tip: Before you start with the interviews or the workshop, give the team some time to reflect independently on your existing (and yet unspoken) nonprofit values, as well as their opinions on the values systems that would be best suited for your organization.
+Pro tip: Before you start with the interviews or the workshop, give the team time to reflect independently on your existing (and yet unspoken) nonprofit values, and their opinions on the values systems that would be best suited for your organization.
 This will make the process smoother later on.

 Jim Collins explains the what and why behind the exercise.